BrucePerens/rigcontrol/README.md

 The boards available on AliExpress.com are either the AI-Thinker product or follow it closely.
 The LyraT board has a different pinout.

+The board connects to the net via WiFi and provides two audio inputs and two audio outputs.
+Microphone or line inputs are mutually exclusive.
+Line or speaker outputs are also mutually exclusive.
+There is a USB serial interface for debugging, and additional serial and digital outputs sufficient for controlling serial rig control interfaces such as Yaesu's *CAT* and operating a T/R input or other peripherals.

 ### Software Required

-Download the ESPTouch App from the Android or iOS app store.
+Download the ESPTouch App from the app store:
 [Android](https://play.google.com/store/apps/details?id=com.khoazero123.iot_esptouch_demo) [iOS](https://apps.apple.com/us/app/espressif-esptouch/id1071176700)

 Install the esp-idf, using the instructions from